unmeshrulz/docs/developer/api-rest-notification.rst

 Delete Notification
 --------------------

-This API can be used to deletes a notification on the basis of notification id and content id within the |scope| of its *tokenkey*.
+This API can be used to delete a notification on the basis of notification id within the |scope| of its *tokenkey*.

 **ENDPOINT**